DanielaCe18/reverse-shell-asm/README.md

 - You may need `sudo` privileges on the victim's machine.
 - Modify the script for stealth, persistence, or obfuscation if required.

+## Licensing

+This reverse shell is released under the MIT license by DanielaCe18.
+Source code is available on GitHub.

-## Disclaimer
+## Disclaimer ⚠️

-This script is for **educational purposes only**.
-Unauthorized use of this script for malicious activities is illegal.
-Use it only in controlled environments or with proper authorization.
+Usage of this reverse shell for attacking a target without prior consent of its owner is illegal.
+It is the end user's responsibility to obey all applicable local laws.